hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 ```
 Then I copy and paste it into my project and I have proper enums without derive spam.

-I do thing tagged unions are useful if you actually want to use them for a task.
+I do think tagged unions are useful, if you actually want to use them for a task.
 When I just want status codes, why would I need them?
+And am I forced to write derive spam to make them usable?

 <b>Why no iterators?</b>